 Most organisations seem to have adopted intranets for communication and collaboration, but how should an organisation’s intranet support its knowledge management activities?
 From communities of practice to blogging and ultimately internal social networking, it’s something I’ve grappled with over the past eight years – trying, failing and hopefully learning at each stage of development.
-It’s a … Continue reading How does an intranet support knowledge management?
+It’s a journey I reflected on in a recent article for Inside Knowledge … Continue reading How does an intranet support knowledge management?

 The publicity for last night’s London Area Communicators’ Group October Meetup was intriguing: based around social networking, it would take place in Clerkenwell Theatre and feature a group of actors.
 Unsurprisingly given such novelty, it filled up quickly.
-Arriving early after an energising stroll up from the Thames, I was greeted warmly at the door … Continue reading “Carry On Up The Network” – Best Network Event Ever?
+Arriving early after an energising stroll up from the Thames, I was greeted warmly at the door and asked to complete a profile which I taped up … Continue reading “Carry On Up The Network” – Best Network Event Ever?

 I spent Monday morning at the first half of Coporate Social Networking 2009 at RIBA listening to a variety of speakers talking about the impact of social networking on the way we work.
 I hadn’t encountered Niall Cook of Hill and Knowlton before, but I agreed with much of what he had to say.
-He … Continue reading Cooperation – the future of the intranet?
+He began with some great points about emerging tools, saying that … Continue reading Cooperation – the future of the intranet?